pumpncode/balatro-highest-priestess/manual.md

 This section shows an example of what you need to write to create a poker hand and how.
 I suggest looking at this example, and reading further sections only if you have any doubts or want more information.

+### Post Scriptum Note

+As of the writing of this section, the game contains over 260 new poker hands.
+I realized, as more and more features were added, that the below example is of little use and would require costant update to stay relevant.
+Looking at the markup of a poker hand that's in the game is personally a much better and more practical example.
+So go into the `poker_hands` folder to see how you can make your own hand.
+If you want to experiment with it, you can create a new .txt file to make a markup for another poker hand, and then run `hand_parser.py` on the mod's root folder to add your poker hand into the game.
+Keep reading this manual further if you have any doubts or want more information.

+### the outdated example I was talking about

 ```
 > Lines that start with a greater than sign are ignored